Fundament-Software/scopes/doc/module-Array.rst

       Implements support for freeing the array's memory when it goes out of scope.
+   .. inline:: (__imply cls T)

+      Implements support for pointer casts, to pass the array to C functions for example.
    .. inline:: (__typecall cls element-type capacity)

       Construct a mutable array type of ``element-type`` with a variable or